How many days do you have until the last day of school?

-I didn’t write this post to suggest NOT using these engaging end-of-year countdowns, but to proceed with a little caution.
+I didn't write this post to suggest NOT using these engaging end-of-year countdowns, but to proceed with caution.

 Summer can be anxiety-provoking, as our students are losing their daily interaction with teachers who love them, classmates who are consistent companions they can count on, the stability of breakfast and lunch, and a safe place to be for six or more hours.

 Many of my students (almost second-graders) will be losing their routines of steady meals and predictable bedtimes, and may be watched (or not!) during the day by older siblings.
 Safety may also be a concern in many neighborhoods, with children staying indoors without the comfort of air conditioning.